FurryCoders/falocalrepo-server/README.md

 The download _File_ button downloads the submission file (if present).

-The download _ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata in JSON format.
+The download _ZIP_ button generates a ZIP file containing the submission file, submission thumbnail, description HTML, and metadata and comments in JSON format.

 The _FA_ button opens the submission on Fur Affinity